 A huge quantity of reading is required for postgraduate research.
 This workshop helps you develop strategies to read effectively and efficiently, extracting the key information into your notes.
 Bring your own reading material to practise with!

-Image of a student smiling using a laptop PG Skills: AI in the Recruitment Process - A recruiter's perspective
+Image of a student smiling using a laptop PG Skills: AI in the recruitment process - a recruiter's perspective

 11th March 3pm - 4:30pm